hyundai-robotics/doc-hi6-sdk/4-debug/1-debug-python.md

 However, when a plug-in is executed with the vscode debugger, an execution error will occur when the xhost method is called because there is no actual xhost module created/injected.
 Therefore, an alternative xhost for debugging should be used.
 In the common folder of the SDK, there is an alternative module, xhost_dbg.
-It is a kind of proxy that performs the host’s operations by calling an OpenAPI via Ethernet.
+It is a kind of proxy that performs the host's operations by calling an OpenAPI via Ethernet.

  ![](../_assets/image_64.png)
 <br>